Where are you from and what brought you to London?

 Cozette McCreery: Yeah, I did for two years.

 Sid Bryan: No I love it.
 I do, I do.
-I wouldn’t say I love fashion at all, I love knitwear absolutely and I love the tradition and the craft and the skill and the technique of knitting and obviously that is me and that is what I love and I wouldn’t be tired of it, no. I know that sounds really idealistic and twee, but I love it.
+I wouldn’t say I love all fashion, but I love knitwear absolutely and I love the tradition and the craft and the skill and the technique of knitting.
+Obviously that is me and that is what I love and I haven’t become tired of it, no. I know that sounds really idealistic and twee, but I love it.

-Joe Bates: When you say fashion, fashion as in trend I really don’t like.
+Joe Bates: Fashion as in trend I really don’t like.
 I was especially thinking about the fashion scene.

 Cozette McCreery: You just can’t help it.
 Can you?